How to prevent, assess and manage the risk of suicide/self-harm during the COVID-19 pandemic.

-Please note, although there are monitoring programmes for suicidal behaviour and self-harm during COVID-19, the time of initial publication (August 2020) is relatively early on in the course of the pandemic.
+Please note, although there are monitoring programmes for suicidal behaviour and self-harm during COVID-19, the times of initial publication (August 2020) and update (November 2020) are relatively early on in the course of the pandemic.
 There are many questions in this area for which there are currently no specific COVID-19 guidelines available.
-In addition, most of the guidance here has come from studies and developments in higher income countries.
-It is fully acknowledged that the majority of suicides globally occur in lower and middle income countries.
-While much of the guidance will be applicable in such countries, limitations on resources, including services, may mean that some of the guidance is less relevant or needs adaptation to different settings.
-In lower and middle income countries there may, for example, be greater reliance on digital interventions and also on use of lay counsellors to support people with mental health problems and deliver suicide prevention initiatives (see here for discussion of some of these issues).
+In addition, most of the guidance here has come from studies and developments in high income countries.
+It is fully acknowledged that the majority of suicides globally occur in low and middle income countries (https://apps.who.int/iris/bitstream/handle/10665/131056/9789241564779_eng.pdf?sequence=1&isAllowed=y).
+While much of the guidance will be applicable in such countries, limitations on resources, including services may mean that some of the guidance is less relevant or needs adaptation to different settings.
+In low and middle income countries there may, for example, be greater reliance on digital interventions and also on use of lay counsellors to support people with mental health problems and deliver suicide prevention initiatives (see here for discussion of some of these issues).

-Despite these considerations, we felt it was important to start a table.
+Despite these considerations, we felt it was important to initiate a table that we could update as the evidence becomes available.
 Our aim is to help clinicians by providing as much focussed guidance as we can in one open access resource.
 The prevention of suicide and self-harm is a central area in mental health, and in the context of COVID-19 it generates urgent clinical questions.
 Where specific COVID-19 guidance exists, we have provided this.
 Where it is not available, we have used relevant pre-existing guidance with clear referencing to the original source and provided links to other relevant websites.